 - 1. To the nearest tenth of a degree, find the angles of the triangle with vertices (0, 0), (6, 3), and (1, 8).
 Use GeoGebra to check your calculations, and explain your method. - 2.
 Playing cards measure 2.25 inches by 3.5 inches.
 A full deck of fifty-two cards is 0.75 inches high.
 What is the volume of a deck of cards?
-If the cards were uniformly shifted (turning the bottom illustration into the top illustration), would this volume be affected? - 3.
-In a right triangle, the 58-cm hypotenuse makes a 51-degree angle with one of the legs.
-To the nearest tenth of a cm, how long is that leg?
-Once you have the answer, find some other ways to calculate the length of the other leg.
-They should all give the same answer, of course. - 4.
-An equilateral triangle ABC is inscribed in a circle centered at O. The portion of the circle that lies above chord AB is called an arc.
+If the cards were uniformly shifted (turning the bottom illustration into the top illustration), would this volume be affected?

+- 4. An equilateral triangle ABC is inscribed in a circle centered at O. The portion of the circle that lies above chord AB is called an arc.
 In geometry, arcs have two types of measurement, arclength (which is length measurement) and arc angle which is an angular size in degrees.
 If AB = BC = AC, what is the angular size of AB?
 AB is called a minor arc and ACB is called a major arc.
 Why do you think they are called this?
 How are AB and ACB related? - 5.
 (Continuation) Some Terminology: A central angle is an angle whose vertex is at the center of a circle and whose sides are radii.
 What is the measure of angle AOB?
-What is the relationship between a central angle and the arc it intercepts? - 6.
+What is the relationship between a central angle and the arc it intercepts?

+- 6. Given the following right triangle and altitude z, , solve for x,y and z. - 7.
 What is the angular size of an arc that a diameter intercepts?
-This arc is called a semicircle. - 7.
+This arc is called a semicircle. - 8.
 Make up two triangles (including lengths of sides and heights) the ratio of whose areas is 18: 8.
 Are the triangles necessarily similar?
 Compare your triangles to your neighbor.
-What is the ratio of the areas? - 8.
+What is the ratio of the areas? - 9.
 The vertices of a square with sides parallel to the coordinate axes lie on the circle of radius 5 whose center is at the origin.
-Find coordinates for the four vertices of this square. - 9.
+Find coordinates for the four vertices of this square. - 10.
 Draw a circle and label one of its diameters AB.
 Choose any other point on the circle and call it C. What can you say about the size of angle ACB?
 Does it depend on which C you chose?
-Justify your response. - 10.
-A square pyramid is a pyramid with a square base and four triangular lateral faces.
+Justify your response.

+1. A square pyramid is a pyramid with a square base and four triangular lateral faces.
 The slant height, s, is the distance from the vertex of the pyramid along a lateral face to the midpoint of a base edge.
 If the slant height is 10 and an edge of the square is 12, what is the altitude of this pyramid?

-1. A regular pentagon can be dissected into 5 isosceles triangles whose vertex angle is at the center of the pentagon.
+2. A regular pentagon can be dissected into 5 isosceles triangles whose vertex angle is at the center of the pentagon.
 The height of the triangles is 10 cm.
 Find the area of this pentagon.